plone/documentation/about/contributing.rst

 - Press the **Fork** button.
 This will create your own personal copy of the documentation.
 - **Edit** files using GitHub's text editor in your web browser
 - Fill in the **Commit changes**-textbox at the end of the page telling why you did the changes.
 Press the **Commit changes**-button next to it when done.
-- Then head to the *Send a pull request* page (e.g. by navigating to your fork's root and clicking the pull-requests-button on the right menu-bar), you won't need to fill in any additional text.
-Just press **Send pull request** button.
+- Then head to the green *New pull request*-button (e.g. by navigating to your fork's root and clicking "Pull requests" on the right menu-bar), you won't need to fill in any additional text.
+Just press **New pull request** button, finally click "Send pull request".
 - Your changes are now queued for review under project's `Pull requests <https://github.com/plone/documentation/pulls>`_ tab on Github.
 - For more information about writing documentation please read the :doc:`styleguide </about/styleguide>` and also :doc:`this </about/helper_tools>`.